kbengine/kbengine/kbe/src/lib/python/Doc/library/sys.rst

           stdout
           stderr

-   :term:`File objects <file object>` corresponding to the interpreter's standard input, output and error streams.  ``stdin`` is used for all interpreter input except for scripts but including calls to :func:`input`.  ``stdout`` is used for the output of :func:`print` and :term:`expression` statements and for the prompts of :func:`input`.
-The interpreter's own prompts and (almost all of) its error messages go to ``stderr``.  ``stdout`` and ``stderr`` needn't be built-in file objects: any object is acceptable as long as it has a :meth:`write` method that takes a string argument.
-(Changing these objects doesn't affect the standard I/O streams of processes executed by :func:`os.popen`, :func:`os.system` or the :func:`exec\*` family of functions in the :mod:`os` module.)
+   :term:`File objects <file object>` used by the interpreter for standard input, output and errors:

+   * ``stdin`` is used for all interactive input (including calls to :func:`input`);
+   * ``stdout`` is used for the output of :func:`print` and :term:`expression` statements and for the prompts of :func:`input`;
+   * The interpreter's own prompts and its error messages go to ``stderr``.

+   By default, these streams are regular text streams as returned by the :func:`open` function.
+Their parameters are chosen as follows:

+   * The character encoding is platform-dependent.
+Under Windows, if the stream is interactive (that is, if its :meth:`isatty` method returns True), the console codepage is used, otherwise the ANSI code page.
+Under other platforms, the locale encoding is used (see :meth:`locale.getpreferredencoding`).

+     Under all platforms though, you can override this value by setting the :envvar:`PYTHONIOENCODING` environment variable.

+   * When interactive, standard streams are line-buffered.
+Otherwise, they are block-buffered like regular text files.
+You can override this value with the :option:`-u` command-line option.

-   The standard streams are in text mode by default.
-To write or read binary data to these, use the underlying binary buffer.
+   To write or read binary data from/to the standard streams, use the underlying binary :data:`~io.TextIOBase.buffer`.
 For example, to write bytes to :data:`stdout`, use ``sys.stdout.buffer.write(b'abc')``.
-Using :meth:`io.TextIOBase.detach` streams can be made binary by default.
+Using :meth:`io.TextIOBase.detach`, streams can be made binary by default.
 This function sets :data:`stdin` and :data:`stdout` to binary::

       def make_streams_binary():
           sys.stdin = sys.stdin.detach()
           sys.stdout = sys.stdout.detach()

-   Note that the streams can be replaced with objects (like :class:`io.StringIO`) that do not support the :attr:`~io.BufferedIOBase.buffer` attribute or the :meth:`~io.BufferedIOBase.detach` method and can raise :exc:`AttributeError` or :exc:`io.UnsupportedOperation`.
+   Note that the streams may be replaced with objects (like :class:`io.StringIO`) that do not support the :attr:`~io.BufferedIOBase.buffer` attribute or the :meth:`~io.BufferedIOBase.detach` method and can raise :exc:`AttributeError` or :exc:`io.UnsupportedOperation`.